p-lr/TrekMe/Readme.md

 For instance, that step is manual so you have to do the copy/paste of the map on your phone by yourself.
 Hopefully this will be simplified on a future version, so a map located on your computer would be imported from the app.

-## <a name="TOC-Create-a-map"></a>Download

-The application is hosted on Bintray : https://dl.bintray.com/peterlaurence/Android

 ## <a name="TOC-Create-a-map"></a>Create a map